Ankush0077/dawaix.com/README.md

-# dawaix_website
+# dawaix.com
-It is the website of DawaiX in ReactJS
+It is the website of DawaiX.com in ReactJS